standoge/crontab-files/README.md

 # Crontab-task

-It's a script that you can add to your crontab config or Schtask in Windows to filter and move your files, *pdf*, *img*, *others* to different directories.
-Also for each movement operation it will be saved on a log-file.
+It's a script that you can add to your crontab config or Schtask on Windows to move files depending its extension.
+For each move operation a log and snapshot will be saved

 ## How to use 💡
 Script will work on the directory that their path are in `WORKSPACE` variable.
 So, after put your path just execute: